kemkemindata/speech_enabled_chatbot/README.md

 venv\Scripts\activate       # For Windows

-**Install the required dependencies:** pip install -r requirements.txt
+**Install the required dependencies:**

+pip install -r requirements.txt

 Ensure you have all necessary libraries installed:

-Streamlit: For the web interface.
+-Streamlit: For the web interface.

-SpeechRecognition: For speech-to-text functionality.
+-SpeechRecognition: For speech-to-text functionality.

-NLTK: For the chatbot logic using pattern matching.
+-NLTK: For the chatbot logic using pattern matching.

-Pyttsx3: (Optional) For future text-to-speech features.
+-Pyttsx3:  For future text-to-speech features.

 Download NLTK resources:

-Inside the app.py file, the necessary NLTK package (punkt) is downloaded with the following command:
+Inside the speech-chatbot.py, the necessary NLTK package (punkt) is downloaded with the following command:

-python
-Copy code
 nltk.download("punkt")

-📄 Usage
+## RUN
 To run the app:

 Run the Streamlit app:

-bash
-Copy code
 streamlit run app.py
 Select input method:

-Text Input: Type your question into the text box and click "Submit".
+-Text Input: Type your question into the text box and click "Submit".

-Speech Input: Ensure your microphone is connected, click "Start Recording", and speak your question.
+-Speech Input: Ensure your microphone is connected, click "Start Recording", and speak your question.
-Chatbot Interaction:

-The chatbot will provide responses based on the predefined rules set in the code.
-Example interactions:
-User: What is your name?
-Chatbot: My name is ChatBot.
-Nice to meet you!
-User: Tell me a joke.
-Chatbot: Why don't scientists trust atoms?
-Because they make up everything!
-🧰 Technologies Used
+## Technologies Used

-Python: The programming language used to build the app.
+-Python: The programming language used to build the app.

-Streamlit: For creating the interactive web interface.
+-Streamlit: For creating the interactive web interface.

-SpeechRecognition: For converting speech to text.
+-SpeechRecognition: For converting speech to text.

-NLTK: For handling the chatbot logic.
+-NLTK: For handling the chatbot logic.

-Pyttsx3: (Optional) For adding text-to-speech functionality in future updates.
+-Pyttsx3: For adding text-to-speech functionality in future updates.
-🤝 Contributing
-We welcome contributions to improve the project!
-Feel free to fork the repository and submit a pull request.

-Fork the project
-Create a new branch (git checkout -b feature/AmazingFeature) Commit your changes (git commit -m 'Add some amazing features') Push to the branch (git push origin feature/AmazingFeature) Open a pull request
-📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.

-📧 Contact